Last updated on March 14th, 2021

 - Fluoroquinolones should not be used if the local prevalence of resistance of the uropathogen exceeds 10%.

-- In patients with reduced renal function, Nitrofurantoin should only be used if local resistance data suggests high level of resistance to alternative agents.
+- In patients with reduced renal function, Nitrofurantoin should only be used if local resistance data suggests a high level of resistance to alternative agents.

 - Trimethoprim-sulfamethoxazole (co-trimoxazole): should not be used if the local prevalence of resistance of uropathogen (E.coli) exceeds 20%.

-In the cases of suspected pyelonephritis (loin pain and fever), suspected UTI in men, recurrent UTI, pregnancy and failed antibiotics treatment or persistent symptoms urine should be sent for the culture.
+In the cases of suspected pyelonephritis (loin pain and fever), suspected UTI in men, recurrent UTI, pregnancy, and failed antibiotics treatment or persistent symptoms urine should be sent for the culture.